gravitystorm/openstreetmap-api-strategy/README.md

-# Andy's OSMF Infrastructure Plans
+# An OpenStreetMap API Strategy

-This is a small static website describing my strategy for the OpenStreetMap API.
+This is a small static website describing my proposed strategy for the OpenStreetMap API.
 It was written in October 2019.

 https://gravitystorm.github.io/openstreetmap-api-strategy